Joshfairhead/Joshfairhead/README.md

 ### About - Sensemaker/Lunatic

 Identity... hmmm, tough one to express generically but I'll try!
-Ok, so as a singular entity I'd consider myself an intergal or non-dualist in thought, "I" really dig the philosophy of language and symbol manipulation beacuse I see it as expressive capacity.
+Ok - so as a singular entity I'd consider my inner thought as integral or non-dual, my inner landscape is often occupied with the philosophy of language and/or symbol manipulation which I see as expressive capacity.
 As an embodied being I enjoy various forms of coordinated movements, excersise and myofascial mobilisations - such as board-sports, dancing, circus arts, swimming, surfing, playing musical instruments or long walks on the beach/mountains!
 <br> </br>
 As a collective being I tend to associate with divergent communities - people working on something radically different from the current status quo of extraction and zero sum games.
 The Tao which can be named is not the eternal Tao, so I won't try to articulate the intereior collective any further :).
 Lastly we have the exterior collective to identitfy with; and for me thats spaceship earth.
-Nationalisim has never worked for me, I've been the English person in Ireland and the Irish person in England - in/out groups don't lead to issues.
-When the aliens come I'll cease to identify as a citizen of earth, instead one of the syntropic Kosmos.
+Nationalisim has never worked for me, I've been the English person in Ireland and the Irish person in England - tribalistic in/out groups tend to bring issues.
+When the aliens come I'll cease to identify as a citizen of earth and instead as one of the syntropic Kosmos.

-In that regard, given we're likeley connected as part of a giant autopoietic network that is cognizient and conscious on every level - as such, I might as well cease to identity at all! ✨
+In that regard, given we're likeley connected as part of a giant autopoietic network that is cognizient and conscious on every level, I might as well cease to identity at all! ✨